 There are a bunch of islands, big and small, but 8 or 9 main ones between Cumberland and Daufuskie Islands, depending on how you want to count.
 Some are wholly or partly protected as Wildlife Refuges, National Seashores or State Parks.
 There’s a mix of Native, Spanish, English and American names for the islands, inlets, sounds, rivers and creeks that make you smile: Jekyll, Little Mud, St. Catherine’s, Blackbeard, Crooked, Ogeechee, Old Teakettle, Altahama.

 I explored only three: Cumberland, St Simons and Daufuskie.
 I wish I had taken more time for the others, though exploring some of them would mostly be bird and gator watching.

 The best thing about Cumberland Island is it’s preservation of how these islands used to be.
 It is a National Seashore accessible only by ferry or private boat.
 It offers semi-primitive (restrooms, cold showers, fire rings), primitive camping and for me, long bike rides on dirt roads and short hikes out to the ocean.
 There’s a 17 mile beach facing the Atlantic that includes 6 miles within a nearly 10,000 acre Wilderness Area, additional protection from most things human.

 Nature is in charge here.
 Actually, nature is in charge everywhere but works on a timetable that few humans comprehend.

 It is incredibly different to sink your toes into the very fine sand of this beach pounded by eons of ocean waves compared to the coarse sand and broken shells pumped from the ocean floor to augment the typical ocean resort beach.
 In the island’s interior, rain-fed freshwater ponds are home to alligators.
 Unfortunately, or fortunately perhaps, I did not hear the ‘booming courtship rites of bull alligators’ described in the brochure.
 I did come across some (semi) wild turkeys and deer.
-It reminded me that Benjamin Franklin advocated the Wild Turkey as America’s National Bird.
+They reminded me that Benjamin Franklin advocated the Wild Turkey as America’s National Bird.
 The great man couldn’t be right on everything.